LibreSprite/Dotto/CONTRIBUTING.md

 ### Making Changes

-So you have added a feature or fixed some bugs which were found by you, well good job you can now contribute to the master project.
+So you have added a feature or fixed some bugs which were found by you, good job!
+You can now contribute to the master project.
 In that case you will need to create a feature branch.
 This means that you will add your code to the master project and ensure that the master branch is working fine.
 With that said you might need to add comments in your code a clear title or a description on what you have found / created so developers will know what you've been up to.
 This can be done by commenting or creating an issue or pull request here: https://github.com/LibreSprite/Dotto/pulls.